Sepik Masks : Faces of the Sepik

 Old Hunstein mountain masks are some of the most powerful and haunted of all new guinea artworks.

-Earlier masks (like on the right) with signs of ritual use have a much greater variety of forms
+Earlier masks (like on the left) with signs of ritual use have a much greater variety of forms.

 Abelam Basketry Masks